Algorithm that decodes the "neural code" of genius

 Key Characteristics:

 Typically, talents are vividly expressed and are easily noticeable to both the individual and those around them, making them accessible for conscious development and enhancement.
-In contrast, genius often remains deeply concealed and is revealed only through the overcoming of evolutionary barriers, accompanied by psychological resistance.
+In contrast, genius often remains deeply concealed and is revealed only through overcoming the brain’s evolutionary barriers, accompanied by psychological resistance.

 Examples:

-Talent development is crucial as it paves the way for the genius of future generations.
+Development of talents is very important as it paves the way for the genius of future generations.
 From an evolutionary standpoint, the brain is naturally "interested" in this process, actively supporting and stimulating the enhancement of abilities.
 Unconscious processes within the brain naturally activate conscious efforts, facilitating growth.

 Conversely, the situation with genius is quite different; its revelation is often hindered by an evolutionary blocking mechanism that creates significant obstacles to development.
 This process is far more complex than the development of talents, which are naturally encouraged by both brain and evolutionary mechanisms.